lucasgrjn/DeviceLayout.jl/docs/src/geometry.md

 ### Flattening

-Sometimes it's also helpful use an operation called "flattening" to produce an equivalent coordinate system with no references—that is, with all its elements at the top level.
+Sometimes it's also helpful to use an operation called "flattening" to produce an equivalent coordinate system with no references—that is, with all its elements at the top level.

 ```@docs
     flatten(::DeviceLayout.GeometryStructure)